Dad’s Retirement Trip: To Texas And Beyond

-Since he likes train travel too, an Amtrak adventure will fulfill his wants and wishes, with minimal stress, and is less work and possibly cheaper than a road trip.
+Since he likes train travel, an Amtrak adventure will fulfill his wants and wishes, with minimal stress, and is less work and possibly cheaper than a road trip.

 A Little Backstory

-For years I wanted my Dad to go on a westward Amtrak journey, but with our work schedules and precious little vacation time, it never happened.
+I wanted my Dad to go on a westward Amtrak journey for years, but it never happened with our work schedules and precious little vacation time.
 But out of an unfortunate event, an idea came to mind, and tentative planning started.

 In 2017, a storm hit that caused a 100-year flood.
-The storm caused flash flooding on many streets and caused the banks of Fox and White Rivers to swell and overflow.
+The storm caused flash flooding on many streets and forced the banks of Fox and White Rivers to swell and overflow.

 To take my mind off of all that was going on, I decided to plan trips.
-Yes, I do like planning trips for fun, even if I am not going to take them.
+Yes, I do like planning trips for fun, even if I don’t take them.

 One of these adventures I planned included a long weekend adventure where Dad could see part of Texas, and I could take a train I hadn’t been on before.
 The trip we looked at us to Oklahoma via Texas.

 Sadly, once things calmed down, reality struck.
-Between the cost of basement repair, an emergency plumber visit, and replacement of water heater and other appliances, the funds quickly depleted.
+Between the basement repair cost, an emergency plumber visit, and replacement of water heater and other appliances, the funds quickly depleted.

 As time went on, the trip got shelved altogether.